alexoch/homepage/README.md

 # homepage
 My very own personal website.
 Basically this is just a résumé.
 I'm completely independent person.
+Noone can force me to update Readme.md!